hisurfadvisory/MACROSS/README.md

 FRAMEWORK SETUP (modify however works best for you):
 1. All core functions are kept in the "ncore" folder 1a.
-Default variables are base-64 encoded and stored in the opening comments line within "extras.ps1" in the ncore folder
+Default variables are base-64 encoded and stored in the opening comments line within "extras.ps1" in the ncore folder 1b.
+The "ncore" folder also contains a subfolder called "py_classes".
+A very basic python library, "mcdefs", is located here, and you can place your own custom libraries/classes here, as well.
+1c.
+The mcdefs library enables python scripts to share the default resources/values of MACROSS powershell scripts.
-2. Custom automation scripts are kept in the "nmods" folder 2a.
+2. Custom automation/API scripts (powershell and python) are kept in the "nmods" folder 2a.
 Custom scripts must contain "#_wut " in the first line, and "#_ver " in the second line, or they will be ignored 2b.
-Custom python scripts are always passed 4 arguments by default (see the availableMods function in "validation.ps1"): the logged in user, their desktop location, the location of the "nmods" folder, and the array of base64-encoded defaults
+Custom python scripts are always passed 6 arguments by default (see the availableMods function in "validation.ps1"): the logged in user, their desktop location, the array of base64-encoded defaults, the "numchk" integer MACROSS uses for common mathing, the location of the mcdefs python library, and the filepath to the MACROSS root folder
 2c.
 MACROSS ignores python scripts if Python3 isn't installed
 3. All core variables (when possible) are named beginning "$vf19_" to control cleanup 3a.
 For the same reason, custom variables (when possible) should be named beginning with "$dyrl_"